BEMforFracture/GuiggianiRichardsonDuffy/docs/src/index.md

 - See the complete [Guide](guide.md) for variants and parameters.
 - The complete API documentation is available in the [API](api.md) section.
-- Dosctrings are available in the [Docstrings](dosctrings.md) section.
+- Docstrings are available in the [Docstrings](docstrings.md) section.